el2iot2/grunt-hogan/README.md

 ## Status

-Alpha, published to npm.
+v0.1.0 published to npm.
 TODO:

- * publish client-side version to bower
+[ ] Break out compile and render as separate tasks
+[ ] Update to ensure compatibility with grunt 0.4.*

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-hogan --save-dev`